schn4ck/schnack/README.md

-# pa·lav·er
+# schnack.js

-[Palaver](http://www.thefreedictionary.com/palaver) is a (yet to be written) simple node app for disqus-like drop-in commenting on static. websites
+[schnack.js](https://dict.leo.org/englisch-deutsch/schnack) is a (yet to be written) simple node app for disqus-like drop-in commenting on static. websites

 ### Related projects